-Some cancer treatments and surgeries cause a loss of platelets.
+Some cancer treatments cause a loss of platelets.
 These specialized blood cells help control blood clotting.
 When platelet levels fall too low, patients are given a transfusion of platelets to replenish their supply and prevent life-threatening hemorrhages.

 Platelet Donations vs. Whole Blood Donation